github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-npm-registry.md

 To authenticate by logging in to npm, use the `npm login` command, replacing *USERNAME* with your {% data variables.product.prodname_dotcom %} username, *TOKEN* with your {% data variables.product.pat_v1 %}, and *PUBLIC-EMAIL-ADDRESS* with your email address.

+If you are using npm CLI version 9 or greater and are logging in or out of a private registry using the command line, you should use the `--auth-type=legacy` option to read in your authentication details from prompts instead of using the default login flow through a browser.
+For more information, see [`npm-login`](https://docs.npmjs.com/cli/v9/commands/npm-login).

 If {% data variables.product.prodname_registry %} is not your default package registry for using npm and you want to use the `npm audit` command, we recommend you use the `--scope` flag with the owner of the package when you authenticate to {% data variables.product.prodname_registry %}.
-We also recommend you use `--auth-type=legacy` flag if your npm is verion 9 or later to avoid `web login not supported` error.

 {% ifversion ghes %}
 If your instance has subdomain isolation enabled: